-I don’t know who they is, but I do know, first-hand, the power of a group of well-intentioned women.
+I don’t know who they are, but I do know, first-hand, the power of a group of well-intentioned women.

-This fall I offered a women’s only retreat in the Cascade Mountains…the mountains may not have physically moved, but they definitely shook!
+This fall I offered an all women’s adventure retreat in the Cascade Mountains…the mountains may not have physically moved, but they definitely shook!

 You might wonder why I would offer a trip for women only instead of the usual co-ed.
 Or question that separating gender is anti-feminism, but I believe that when women join together in a safe and supportive space, amazing things happen.